melexis/traceability-viewer/README.md

 ### Add/Show Connecting Nodes

-When the button **Add/show connecting nodes** is clicked, the nodes connecting to the selected node will be obtained.
-It will add new nodes or links, if there are any.
+When you selected a node and click the button **Add/show connecting nodes**, all nodes that are connected to it are obtained and displayed, if there are any.

 ![before adding](images/before_adding.png)